wacncontent/CustomizeTool/output/includes/load-balancing-vms.md

 ![loadbalancing](./media/load-balancing-vms/LoadBalancing.png)

-For more information, see [Azure Load Balancer](/documentation/articles/load-balancer-overview).
-For the steps to create a load-balanced set, see [Configure a load-balanced set](/documentation/articles/load-balancer-overview).
+For more information, see [Azure Load <!-- deleted by customization Balancer](/documentation/articles/load-balancer-overview) --><!-- keep by customization: begin --> Balancer](http://msdn.microsoft.com/zh-cn/library/azure/dn655058.aspx) <!-- keep by customization: end -->.
+For the steps to create a load-balanced set, see [Configure a load-balanced <!-- deleted by customization set](/documentation/articles/load-balancer-overview) --><!-- keep by customization: begin --> set](http://msdn.microsoft.com/zh-cn/library/azure/dn655055.aspx) <!-- keep by customization: end -->.

 Azure can also load balance within a cloud service or virtual network.
 This is known as internal load balancing and can be used in the following ways: